Donor First (DFX): Enhancing Transparency & Engagement for

 Problem

 Donor-advised funds (DAFs) serve 3 different user groups: financial advisors, charities, and donors.
 Donors engage with DAF platforms the least of the user groups.
-Ren Inc. asked us to explore donors’ interests and motivations with the goal of designing features to boost this groups’ engagement with the Donor-First (DFX) platform.
+Ren Inc. asked us to explore donors’ interests and motivations to design features that boost this group’s engagement with the Donor-First (DFX) platform.

 Goal